perfsonar/docs/install_centos_netinstall.rst

         #.
 First you will be presented with a screen asking how to configure IPv4 and IPv6 on your host.
 You may assign a static address by using the *tab* key to select *Manual Configuration*.

             .. image:: images/install_netinstall-static2.png
         #.
-If you select *Manual Configuration* you will get the screen belowwhich asks you to enter the IP addresses, netmask, gateway and DNS server.
+If you select *Manual Configuration* you will get the screen below asking you to enter the IP addresses, netmask, gateway and DNS server.
 Enter the required information and select *OK* to continue.

             .. image:: images/install_netinstall-static3.png
         #.
 If you are not behind a web proxy, you may see the welcome screen and return to the regular instructions.
 If you are behind a web proxy you may enter that information in the screen presented (shown below).
 After this screen you should be presented with a welcome screen.
 If not you should check your settings and network connection.